The 15 Best Things to Do in Brussels, Belgium

 15 | Check Out the Royal Palace of Brussels

 Did you know Belgium has a monarch?
 No?
 Well, they do!
-The Royal Palace of Brussels is the official residence of the King and Queen of Belgium and a magnificent piece of architecture located right next to the wonderful Parc de Bruxelles, just a short walk from Grand Place.
+The Royal Palace of Brussels is the official residence of the King and Queen of Belgium and a magnificent architectural landmark located next to the Parc de Bruxelles, just a short walk from Grand Place.
 The palace was built in the 19th century in the neoclassical style, and its grandeur and elegance are pretty impressive.
-The palace isn’t open all the time and is set to reopen its doors to the public in the summer of 2024.

 But even if you can’t make it inside, the palace’s exterior is still well worth a visit.
-In addition to its role as the royal residence, the palace also plays an essential role in Belgian politics and diplomacy.
+In addition to serving as the royal residence, the palace plays an essential role in Belgian politics and diplomacy.
 It’s where the King receives foreign dignitaries and hosts state dinners and other official events.

 20220829 Things to Do in Brussels 073